 We also stumbled upon the Singapore Bonchon location.

 When we lived in Arlington, Virginia, the Bonchon there doubled as our favorite Korean chicken joint as well as one of our favorite bars run by our favorite Bulgarian, Emiliya.
-It’s because of Emiliya’s amazing descriptions of her home country that we are going to visit Bulgaria for a while this summer.
+It’s because of Emiliya’s amazing descriptions of her home country that we visited Bulgaria for a couple months.

 Anyway, it was fun to see this version.